andrii-prashcharuk/image-free-website/ui/src/components/CodeBackground/code.txt

-import React, { useState } from 'react';
+import React, { useState, JSX } from 'react';
 import type { ChangeEvent, FormEvent } from 'react';
 import classNames from 'classnames';
 import styled from '@emotion/styled';
-import StyledInput from '../../../StyledInput';
+import { StyledInput } from '../../../StyledInput';
-import StyledTextArea from '../../../StyledTextArea';
+import { StyledTextArea } from '../../../StyledTextArea';
-import StyledButton from '../../../StyledButton';
+import { StyledButton } from '../../../StyledButton';
 import { getNotValidField } from './utils';
 import type { FieldName, Form } from './utils';